Community detection in complex networks via node similarity, graph representation learning, and hierarchical clustering: Graph models

 \paragraph{Autoencoder methods.} These methods use an autoencoder neural network to generate an embedding.
 Specifically, a matrix representation of the graph $G$ is passed as input to both the neural network and the loss calculation.
 In that sense, autoencoder methods use a unary encoder in the described encoder-decoder architecture.
 Then, after the network is trained, the matrix $Z$ is retrieved from the middle of the autoencoder network.
 The two methods: SDNE~\cite{SDNE} and DNGR~\cite{dngr}, besides slight architecture changes, differ primarily in the input matrix representation.
 SDNE uses the graph adjacency matrix $A$, and DNGR uses the Positive Pointwise Mutual Information matrix.

-\paragraph{Structural similarity methods.} The last class of methods differs significantly from the others.
-In the previously described algorithms, each method aimed to capture the node similarity somehow derived from the distance of the nodes in the graph.
-The solutions belonging to the current class aim to capture some structural similarity, i.e., the similarity of the neighbourhoods of the vertices.
-Struc2Vec~\cite{Struc2Vec} generates a multigraph capturing the structural similarity of the nodes and then trains a Skip-Gram network similarly to Node2Vec to generate representations.
+\paragraph{Structural similarity methods.} In the previously described algorithms, each method aimed to capture the node similarity derived from the distance of the nodes in the graph.
+In contrast, the solutions belonging to the current class aim to capture some structural similarity, i.e., the similarity of the neighbourhoods of the vertices.
+Struc2Vec~\cite{Struc2Vec} generates a multigraph capturing the structural similarity of the nodes and then trains a Skip-Gram network to generate representations similarly to Node2Vec.
 GraphWave~\cite{GraphWave} uses graph signal processing methods on the graph Laplacian and converts the signals to random distributions of energy transferred between nodes.